MihaiHng/Password-Shielded-Transfer/README.md

 ## Future Improvements (Under Consideration)

 1. Improve password encryption mechanism
-2. Make claims free of charge, by refunding the gas cost to the receiver, using a % percentage of the transfer fees
+2. Increase password complexity requirements to prevent brute force attacks
-3. Improve fee calculation
+3. Make claims free of charge, by refunding the gas cost to the receiver, using a percentage of the transfer fees
 4. Use a different solution to restrict access to important functions.
 Multi-sig Wallet instead of onlyOwner <- centralization risk